adrinamin/articles_and_notes/notes/firebase/firebase-with-hugo.md

 Notice that I divided everything in separate steps to have a better overview of the entire process.

-I setup Hugo with the action [peaceiris/actions-hugo](https://github.com/peaceiris/actions-hugo).
+I set up Hugo with the action [peaceiris/actions-hugo](https://github.com/peaceiris/actions-hugo).
 The build step afterwards runs the command

 `hugo --minify`

-Here your page is generated by Hugo.
+Here, your page is generated by Hugo.
 We also add the `--minify` option to decrease the file sizes of any supported output format.
-If you need to change the working directory, you can do that with the `working-directory` keyword.
-The rest of the script can stay as generated by the Firebase CLI.
+If you need to change the working directory, do so with the `working-directory` keyword.
+The rest of the script can remain as generated by the Firebase CLI.

 ## Conclusion

 Hosting your static site on Firebase is straight-forward and easy.
-You can host your site in minutes on Firebase and the free plan is sufficient enough for smaller to medium workload.
-Just keep in mind to adjust the generated workflow files for Hugo otherwise the script might not work out of the box.
+You can host your site in minutes on Firebase and the free plan is sufficient for smaller to medium workload.
+Just keep in mind to adjust the generated workflow files for Hugo, otherwise the script might not work out of the box.
 What's your experience with Firebase?
 Do you host your static site there as well?
-I'm happy to hear your feedback.
+I'm keen to hear your feedback.